16n-faderbank/16n/README.md

 Each directory has further `README` files in for you to read.

-Your main point of call for documentation, however, should be the [Github Wiki][wiki]
+Your first point of call for documentation, however, should be the [Github Wiki][wiki].

 ## 16n Details